 In addition to Judge and Lauren, LC team members include Emily Newsom ’18, Andrew Rossman ’17, Cecilia Roseo ’19, Edita Isakovic ’20, Jeremy Webb ’20, Barbara Yauss ’20, and Mary King ’20.
 Several of the team members are enrolled in LC’s Westover Honors Program.

 A year ago, the LC team took second place in the regional competition, winning the chance to compete in the 2016 national ethics bowl contest.
-Read about that experience in Lynchburg College Magazine.
+Read about that experience in University of Lynchburg Magazine.